-As of April 2018, it was estimated that Autism Spectrum Disorder affects about 1 in 59 children.
+As of March 2016, it was estimated that Autism Spectrum Disorder affects about 1 in 68 children.
 This number comes from the Autism and Developmental Disabilities Monitoring Network (ADDM), established by the Centers for Disease Control and Prevention (CDC), which collects data on eight-year-olds living in 14 different communities throughout the United States.
-According to ADDM, Autism Spectrum Disorders are about four times more likely to occur in boys than in girls and occurs in all racial, ethnic and socioeconomic groups.
+According to ADDM, Autism Spectrum Disorders are almost five times more likely to occur in boys (1 in 42) than in girls (1 in 189) and occurs in all racial, ethnic and socioeconomic groups.